fchris82/WfDockerWorkflow/docs/wf-basic-commands.md

 **Order, value overriding**

 1. Imported file
-2. You can override some (or all) values in the "importing" file!
+2. You can override some (or all) values that came from the imported files!

 ### `version`